SCTOMP: Spatially Constrained Time-Optimal Motion Planning

 \section{Abstract}

-This paper focuses on spatial time-optimal motion planning, a generalization of the exact time-optimal path following problem that allows the system to plan within a predefined space.
-In contrast to state-of-the-art methods, we drop the assumption that a collision-free geometric reference is given.
-Instead, we present a two-stage motion planning method that solely relies on a goal location and a geometric representation of the environment to compute a time-optimal trajectory that is compliant with system dynamics and constraints.
-To do so, the proposed scheme first finds collision-free navigation corridors, second computes an obstacle-free Pythagorean Hodograph parametric spline, and second solves a spatially reformulated minimum-time optimization problem at each of these corridors.
-The spline obtained in the first stage is not a geometric reference, but an extension of the environment representation, and thus, time-optimality of the solution is guaranteed.
-The efficacy of the proposed approach is benchmarked by a known planar example and benchmarked in a spatial system against state-of-the-art methodologies across a wide range of scenarios in highly congested environments.
+This work focuses on spatial time-optimal motion planning, a generalization of the exact time-optimal path following problem that allows a system to plan within a predefined space.
+In contrast to state-of-the-art methods, we drop the assumption of a given collision-free geometric reference.
+Instead, we present a three-stage motion planning method that solely relies on start and goal locations and a geometric representation of the environment to compute a time-optimal trajectory that is compliant with system dynamics and constraints.
+The proposed scheme first finds collision-free navigation corridors, second computes an obstacle-free Pythagorean Hodograph parametric spline along each corridor, and third, solves a spatially reformulated minimum-time optimization problem at each of these corridors.
+The spline obtained in the second stage is not a geometric reference, but an extension of the free space associated with its corridor, and thus, time-optimality of the solution is guaranteed.
+The validity of the proposed approach is demonstrated by a well-established planar example and benchmarked in a spatial system against state-of-the-art methodologies across a wide range of scenarios in highly congested environments.